About

 John Sambrook

 In the 1990s, John studied Theory of Constraints extensively under Eli Goldratt, attending his conferences, participating in TOC for Education, and earning his Jonah certification at Washington State University.
 That training shaped his core method: find the constraint, understand the conflict that sustains it, and design a solution that resolves the conflict without compromise.
 It is a rigorous, logical approach that cuts through the political fog that often surrounds operational problems in any organization.
 John is drawn to the problems that everyone else has written off as unsolvable or accepted as just the way things are.
-He doesn’t accept that the status quo is the best we can do.

 Today, John works with executives, leadership teams, and boards on problems that span departmental boundaries: complex discharge bottlenecks in hospitals, sales process breakdowns, workforce allocation conflicts, regulatory compliance challenges, and the structural policy contradictions that keep these problems stuck.
 His approach combines AI-assisted analysis of operational data and policy documents with the kind of structured reasoning that surfaces root causes rather than symptoms.
+He has also built cross-platform build and release systems, licensing tools, and workflow automation that reduce manual work and speed delivery.
+In the past year, he has been doing real operational work with AI coding workflows, including moving this website from a React SPA to Astro with AI help and using Claude Code, Codex, and Grok to get through practical problems like taxes and other business tasks.
+When needed, he can help implement the fix instead of leaving the client with a nice diagnosis and no result.

 In their own words